Enforcement and Compliance, International Trade Administration, Department of Commerce.

 In its decision in Timken, 893 F.2d at 341,

 as clarified by Diamond Sawblades,

 the Court of Appeals for the Federal Circuit (CAFC) held that, pursuant to section 516A(e) of the Tariff Act of 1930, as amended (Act), Commerce must publish a notice of a court decision that is not “in harmony” with a Commerce determination and must suspend liquidation of entries pending a “conclusive” court decision.
 The Court's June 19, 2018, Final Judgment constitutes a final decision of the Court that is not in harmony with Commerce's Final Results.
 This notice is published in fulfillment of the publication requirement of Timken.

 Amended Final Results

-Because there is now a final court decision, the Department hereby amends the AR6 Final Results with respect to the companies identified below.
-Based on the Remand Results, as affirmed by the Court in SDC International Aust.
-PTY.
-Ltd. v.
-United States, the revised combination-rate weighted average-dumping margin for the companies listed below during the period August 1, 2013, through July 31, 2014 is as follows:
+Because there is now a final court decision, Commerce is amending the Final Results with respect to Stanley.
+The revised weighted-average dumping margin for Stanley for the period August 1, 2012, through July 31, 2013, is as follows: